-Updated: September, 2017Summary of common traffic laws in New Mexico – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: June, 2023Summary of common traffic laws in New Mexico – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the New Mexico Traffic Safety Bureau website.

 In New Mexico, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+These are maximum speeds.
+Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.